OpenLiberty/cloud-hosted-guides/instructions/develop-microservices-docker/README.md

 To solve the problem, you can containerize your application by bundling it together with the entire environment that it needs to run.
 You can then run this container on any machine that is running Docker regardless of how that machine’s environment is set up.
 You can also run multiple containers on a single machine in isolation from one another so that two containers that have different versions of Java do not interfere with each other.
 Containers are quick to run compared to individual VMs, and they take up only a fraction of the memory of a single virtual machine image.

-The implementation of the REST application can be found in the **start/src** directory.
+The implementation of this REST application can be found in the **finish/src** directory.
 To learn more about this application and how to build it, read Creating a [RESTful web service](https://openliberty.io/guides/rest-intro.html).

-To iteratively develop your application in a container, first build it with Maven and add it to the servers of your choice.
+To iteratively develop your application in a container, first build it with Maven and add it to the server of your choice.
 Second, create a Docker image that contains an Open Liberty runtime.
 Third, run this image and mount a single server directory or the directory that contains all of your servers to the container’s file system.
 Finally, run one of the mounted servers inside of a container.

 ## Getting Started